Andros Island iguana: Anatomy and morphology

 The Andros Island iguana is one of the largest species of rock iguana which attains a total length of close to 1.5 m.
 Its coloration is dark-gray to black, with yellowish green or orange tinged scales on the legs, dorsal crest, and the head.
-When the animal matures, the yellow coloration changes to a bright reddish orange color in contrast to the animals darker striped body and black feet.
+When the animal matures, the yellow coloration changes to a bright reddish orange color in contrast to the animal's darker striped body and black feet.

 This species, like other species of Cyclura, is sexually dimorphic; males are larger than females, and have more prominent dorsal crests as well as larger femoral pores on their thighs, which are used to release pheromones.

 Ecology

 Andros Island iguanas are host to a reptile tick, Amblyomma dissimile.

 Diet

 Like all Cyclura species, the Andros Island iguana is primarily herbivorous, consuming leaves, flowers, and fruits from over 100 different plant species.
 This diet is very rarely supplemented with insect larvae, crabs, slugs, dead birds, rats, and fungi.